renehorstmann/rhc/README.md

 For a detailed style guide, see [style.md](style.md).

 ## rhc in a library
-When rhc is used in a library, either rename the globals, or dont include rhc_impl!
+When rhc is used in a library, it should not collide with other libraries, also using rhc.
+So to use it:
-The library user may use multiple libraries, that include rhc.
-So let the user include the impl at some place.
+- Let the library user include rhc_impl.h, instead of the library
+- rename all rhc_* stuff with your own namespace. (search replace...)

 ## Globals
 rhc tries to use as few globals as possible.